malicolm/TestGitTutorial/Git Tutorial.md

     cd desktop
     cd HelloWorld

-Make sure only files that you want uploaded to GitHub are in the folder
+Make sure only files that you want uploaded to GitHub are in the folder.

 ## Step Four: Connect local project repository to GitHub